Monarda fistulosa L. var. brevis Fosberg & Artz

 Comments

 Distinctive in is smaller stature, dark (almost shiny) upper leaf surfaces, and habitat.
-In addition, it flowers well before the other varieties.
+In addition, it flowers well before the varieties of Monarda fistulosa.
+Originally considered a variety of the latter, it was elevated to species rank by Floden (2017, J. Bot.
+Res.
+Inst.
+Texas 11).

 Habitat